It’s important for someone to be there.

 Black/African-American Percentage of Population (2019)

 We need people like you to make sure kids’ voices are heard—to make sure they’ll have a fair chance at a positive future—by becoming a CASA volunteer.
+Right now, volunteer recruitment, screening and training is happening online!

 Here’s how CASA volunteer Candice gave a child a fair chance